apigee/apigee-apihub-maven-plugin/samples/README.md

 ## API Configuration

-- Check out the samples that includes the structure of the API, specs, deployment and artifact objects needed to push an API to the API Hub
+- Check out the samples that includes the structure of the API, specs, deployment and other config objects needed to push an API to the API Hub

 ### Basic Implementation